cloudmelon/ms25days-serverlesschallenge/02 - Functions.md

 <img src="Screenshots/num_math.PNG" alt="num math" width="600px"/>

-## Playing with string and numbers
+## Playing with BOTH string and numbers

 In this case, Python is getting confused sometimes, so you need to tell them exactly what data types in your program, this is where conversion comes in, the previous program could be improved as the following :